 This content is adapted from “It Stacks on Our Shoulders like Bricks: Burden of Dystonia is More than a Movement Disorder,” an article published in the Spring 2018 issue of the Dystonia Dialogue newsletter.

-The Dystonia Medical Research Foundation is a 501(c)(3) non-profit organization dedicated to advancing research for improved dystonia treatments and ultimately a cure, promoting awareness, and supporting the well-being of affected individuals and families.
+Thank you to Dystonia Medical Research Foundation (USA) for allowing us to share this article.
+The DMRF is a 501(c)(3) non-profit organization dedicated to advancing research for improved dystonia treatments and ultimately a cure, promoting awareness, and supporting the well-being of affected individuals and families.